ag48665/lumma-stealer-network-analysis/README.md

 Although TLS encryption prevents inspection of the application payload, Wireshark provides sufficient network metadata—including DNS queries, Server Name Indication (SNI), IP addresses, TCP sessions, and exported HTTP objects—to identify the malicious infrastructure and reconstruct the attack timeline.

 The recovered Indicators of Compromise (IoCs) can be used for threat hunting, intrusion detection, malware detection, and incident response activities.

 ---

-## License

-This project is intended for educational and malware analysis purposes only.

----